Navigation

 Adult Supported Tasks

 Our adult-supported tasks focus on the theme and learning objectives for your children and are completed in small groups, with the support of an adult.
 Currently, these link to literacy and numeracy, within our theme of 'Magical Me'.
 Your children have been discussing and recording information about themselves and the people that are important to them, along with their likes, dislikes and things that make them unique and special.
-They have started to look at numbers up to 10 and attempted to link the correct amounts to the corresponding numeral.
+They have started to look at numbers up to 10 through number songs and counting actions.
+They especially enjoyed their hunt through school for the colour monster colours, and making a tally chart of the colours that they found.

 Book of the week

 Your children have access to a large and varied range of books and reading resources, which they can access independently.
 We also read with them regularly as part of the daily routine and love to spend time in our cosy reading corner, sharing a book.
 However, in addition Miss Deeley will choose a book of the week to explore.
-This week our book of the week has been 'Families, Families, Families'.
+This week our book of the week has been 'The Colour Monster'.
 Please chat to your children about the book off the week and any activities or new information that they have learnt from reading this.

 Phonics sounds

-Your child has been sent home with the set one sounds, these are the sounds that your child will be learning in their phonics sessions.
+Your child will soon be sent home with the set one sounds, these are the sounds that your child will be learning in their phonics sessions.
 Please support your child to practise these at home and record this in their diary.
+As their phonetic understanding develops, you can cut the sound sheet and use the sounds individually to blend short words.
 I have attached a link to give further information on how to help your child with phonics below:

 Phonics videos – help your child learn to read - Oxford Owl